rafaeltests/devops-exercise/README.md

 Implement a Github Actions workflow to build and publish your docker image on [docker hub](https://hub.docker.com/).

 The solution used a github workflow file docker.yml, found at .github/workflows this workflow is responsible to pull the code in case of new commit in the repository for that branch.
-Only master branch is currently configured.
+The only master branch is currently configured.
 The same workflow is in charge also to build, tag and push the docker image to the docker hub.

 The docker images are stored at: